Quick Verdict

 In the sprawling mechanical ecosystem of Magic: The Gathering, no single system is more fundamental to board state management than counters.
 Since 1993, these physical markers have served as the game's primary language for persistent modification—tracking everything from raw statistical power to complex keyword abilities, player momentum, and even the destruction of an opponent's mana base.
 Counters are not merely tokens placed on cardboard; they are the mathematical atoms from which entire competitive archetypes are constructed.

-Whether you're resolving a judge call about Doubling Season and Sagas, building a Commander deck around The Ozolith, or navigating the post-TMNT Standard metagame, this guide provides the definitive mechanical, strategic, and financial breakdown of every counter type in the modern game.
+Whether you're resolving a judge call about Doubling Season and Sagas, building a Commander deck around The Ozolith, or rebuilding after the August 10, 2026 Standard bans, this guide provides the definitive mechanical, strategic, and financial breakdown of every counter type in the modern game.

 What Are Counters in Magic: The Gathering?